Laytoder/licensecorp-assessment/scripts/README.md

-# Task Management System Scripts
+# LicenseCorp Assessment Scripts

-This directory contains utility scripts for the Task Management System.
+This directory contains utility scripts for the LicenseCorp Assessment.

 ## Million Task Creator